Azure/AI-PredictiveMaintenance/README.md

 ### Prerequisites
 There are three prerequisites for a business problem to be solved by PdM  techniques:
-- The problem has to be predictive in nature; that is, there should be a identifiable target or outcome to predict.
+- The problem has to be predictive in nature; that is, there should be an identifiable target or outcome to predict.
+This could be a technically unambiguous definition of component failure or an out-of-control process.
 - The business should have a recorded history of past behavior of the equipment with both good and bad outcomes, along with the set of actions taken to mitigate bad outcomes.
 - Finally, _sufficient_ enough data that is _relevant_ to the problem must be available.
 For more details, see [Advanced Topics](#Advanced-Topics).

 ### Data requirements
 The common _data elements_ for PdM problems can be summarized as follows:
-- _Telemetry data:_ Output from sensors monitoring the operating conditions of the equipment - such as vibration, temperature, ambient temperature, magnetic field, humidity, pressure, sound, voltage, amperage, and so on.
+- _Telemetry data:_ Output from sensors monitoring the operating conditions of the equipment - such as vibration, temperature, ambient temperature, magnetic field, humidity, pressure, sound, voltage, and amperage.
 - _Maintenance history:_ The repair history of a machine, including maintenance activities or component replacements, error code or runtime message logs.
-Examples are ATM machine transaction error logs, equipment maintenance logs showing the maintenance type and description, elevator repair logs, and so on.
+Examples are ATM machine transaction error logs, equipment maintenance logs showing the maintenance type and description, and elevator repair logs.
 - _Failure history:_ The failure history of a machine or component of interest, with the timestamp of the failures, types of failure, severity and so on.
 It is possible that failure history is contained within maintenance history, either as in the form of special error codes or order dates for spare parts.
 In those cases, failures can be extracted from the maintenance data.
-Examples are ATM cash withdrawal failure error logs, elevator door failures, turbine failure dates, and so on.
+Examples are ATM cash withdrawal failure error logs, elevator door failures, and turbine failure dates.
 - _Equipment features_: The metadata specific to each individual equipment.
 Examples for a pump or engine are size, make, model, location, installation date; for a circuit breaker, technical specs like voltage and amperage levels.
 - In addition, different business domains may have a variety of other data sources that influence failure patterns not listed here.
 These should be identified by consulting the domain experts when building predictive models.

 The two main _data types_ observed in PdM are:
 - _temporal/time series/historian data_: Failure history, machine conditions, repair history, usage history are time series indicated by the timestamp of data collection.
-- _static metadata_: Machine and operator specific features, are static - they usually describe the technical specifications of machines or operator’s properties.
+- _static metadata_: Machine and operator specific features, are static - they usually describe the technical specifications of machines or operator properties.

 ### Data Preparation